black and white bed linen

 white building

-Our vision is to accelerate the production and promotion of millets in India in order to enable populations opting more millet-based healthy foods.
+Our vision is to accelerate the production and promotion of millets in India, enabling populations to opt for healthier, millet‑based foods.

-Our mission is to bring the maximum number of farmers, processors, buyers, aggregators, or any-other stakeholders who believe in the promotion of millets and want to be part of the millet expansion program.
+Our mission is to bring together the maximum number of farmers, processors, buyers, aggregators, and other stakeholders who believe in promoting millets and want to be part of the millet expansion program.

-Our program bolsters millet producers, processors, and distributers to create a condition for millet to thrive.
-We provide a production program to farmers and buy-back of their produce.
+Our program strengthens millet producers, processors, and distributors by fostering an environment in which millet can thrive.
+We offer farmers a structured production program and guarantee the buyback of their harvest.

 Millet Production, Procurement.

-India Millet Initiative is trying to bring efficiency in the entire millet supply-chain for better millet production, processing and distribution.
-We promote millets for several good reasons.
-Millet consumption is always considered a healthy food of the population.
-It helps in reducing malnutrition, anaemia, type 2 diabetics, obesity, certain type of cancers and stomach constipation.
+The India Millet Initiative is working to bring efficiency to the entire millet supply chain—improving production, processing, and distribution.
+We promote millets for several compelling reasons.
+Millet consumption is widely regarded as a healthy food choice.
+It helps reduce malnutrition, anemia, type 2 diabetes, obesity, certain types of cancers, and constipation.

-We are working with producers, processors and buyers and fully dedicated to the growth of the millet sector.
-As an organisation, we would like to save the interests of the growers, bring efficiency in the backward and forward supply-chain by removing the challenges of supply-side and demand side factors.
-We are working on innovative pathways for high-quality seed varieties....
+We collaborate with producers, processors, and buyers and remain fully committed to the growth of the millet sector.
+As an organization, we strive to protect the interests of growers and enhance efficiency across the backward and forward supply chain by addressing challenges on both the supply and demand sides.
+We are actively pursuing innovative approaches to high‑quality seed varieties.

 About India Millet Initiative